ArchiveBox/ArchiveBox/README.md

 To use ArchiveBox you start by creating a folder for your data to live in (it can be anywhere on your system), and running `archivebox init` inside of it.
 That will create a sqlite3 index and an `ArchiveBox.conf` file.
 After that, you can continue to add/export/manage/etc using the CLI `archivebox help`, or you can run the Web UI (recommended).
 If you only want to archive a single site, you can run `archivebox oneshot` to avoid having to create a whole collection.

-The CLI is considered "stable", the ArchiveBox Python API and REST APIs are "beta", and the [desktop app](https://github.com/ArchiveBox/desktop) is "alpha".
+The [CLI](https://github.com/ArchiveBox/ArchiveBox/wiki/Usage#CLI-Usage) is considered "stable", the ArchiveBox [Python API](https://docs.archivebox.io/en/latest/modules.html) and [REST API](https://github.com/ArchiveBox/ArchiveBox/issues/496) are "alpha", and the [desktop app](https://github.com/ArchiveBox/desktop) is "alpha".

 At the end of the day, the goal is to sleep soundly knowing that the part of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).
 You can also self-host your archivebox server on a public domain to provide archive.org-style public access to your site snapshots.